Lightzone1981/dalio/readme.md

 **<h2>About the project:</h2>**

 This project is the implementation of a coursework on the layout of the web page of a creative agency.
-Responsive layout is built on the principle of Mobile first and is based on Flex technology and CSS Media queries.
+Responsive layout is built on the principle of Mobile first and is based on Flexbox technology and CSS Media queries.
 ______

 <h2>Stack:</h2>